-We always try to stress the importance of ensuring that any tradesman that performs any type of work on your boiler is registered Gas Safe.
+We always try to stress the importance of ensuring that any tradesman that performs any type of work on your new boiler is registered Gas Safe.

 Unfortunately, not everybody is getting the memo.